Best Boston Neighborhoods for College Students Based on T Stops and Rent Trends

 Brookline and Coolidge Corner

-Brookline and Coolidge Corner are another example of Boston’s locales that are associated with each other for their proximity.
-Coolidge Corner is the downtown district of Brookline and similar to other urban commercial hubs, apartments in adjacent communities are usually more expensive.
-Brookline and Coolidge Corner have multiple stops along the Green Line, including several that will take students directly to Boston University, or within a short walk of Boston College, Harvard Medical School, and the Colleges of the Fenway.
+Brookline and Coolidge Corner are other examples of Boston’s locales grouped together because of proximity.
+Coolidge Corner is the downtown district of Brookline, and like other urban commercial hubs, apartments in adjacent communities are usually more expensive.
+Brookline and Coolidge Corner have multiple stops along the Green Line, including several that will take students directly to Boston University or within a short walk of Boston College, Harvard Medical School, and the Colleges of the Fenway.

 Brookline Average Rent Prices by the Bedroom